Complete Guide to Student Loans

 Did you know that there are all different kinds of student loans?
 In fact, when it comes to student loans, you have many options, but all student loans break down into two main categories: federal and private.
 Speaking very generally, most students utilize private loans only when they have used up all available federal loans for a given year – although there are exceptions to this.

 Federal student loans are loans that are made through funds given or insured by the federal government.
 Private student loans are loans that are made by private, non-government entities such as banks, credit unions, schools, or state agencies.

 Some of the benefits that federal loans offer are not available with private loans, which is why most students use up all available federal funds before applying for private loans.
 However, for well-qualified borrowers, or those with well-qualified cosigners, private loans might be a better deal if the interest rate offered on them is lower than the current federal interest rate.
 We’ll discuss this situation further when I discuss private student loans in more detail, below.

 Federal student loans are loans funded by the federal government.
 As mentioned above, most students deplete their available federal funding before they move on to private loans.
 That’s because federal loans have several benefits that don’t apply to private loans.

-Another benefit to federal loans is when a borrower qualifies, based on year in school and income, for subsidized loans.
-In fact, all federal loans are either subsidized or unsubsidized.
+Another benefit is that some borrowers qualify for a subsidized federal loan.
+These are given based on financial need, so only certain students are eligible.
 What is a subsidized loan?
 Good question!
 A subsidized loan is when the government pays the interest on your loan for you during school and during periods of deferment.

 Most borrowers take out significantly more than $1,000 in unsubsidized loans, and stay in school for longer than a year, so the subsidized loan program results in a substantial benefit to many borrowers.
 But this is a benefit only available to certain borrowers based upon their income, and only available for federal loans.